Stock rally pauses as US inflation douses rate cut hopes

-LONDON TOKYO, LONDON March 15 (Reuters) - Global stocks were set to end the week on a tepid note, following seven weeks of gains, after hotter-than-forecast U.S. inflation knocked back bets for how soon and often the Federal Reserve will cut interest rates.
+LONDON/TOKYO, March 15 (Reuters) - Global stocks were set to end the week on a tepid note, following seven weeks of gains, and the dollar stood firm, after hotter-than-forecast U.S. inflation knocked back bets for how soon and often the Federal Reserve will cut interest rates.

-The dollar index, which measures the currency against the euro, yen and four other major peers, added 0.05% to 103.45, following a rally on Thursday, heading for its best week since January.
+The dollar index, which measures the currency against the euro, yen and four other major peers, was steady at 103.38 following a rally on Thursday, heading for its best week since January.

-The mood turned cautions after a bigger-than-expected rise in producer prices in U.S. data on Thursday added to a hot consumer inflation reading earlier in the week.
+The mood was cautions after a bigger-than-expected rise in producer prices in U.S. data on Thursday added to a hot consumer inflation reading earlier in the week.

 Traders have cut the odds of the U.S. Federal Reserve, the world's most influential central bank, cutting rates in June to 60%, from about 67% late on Wednesday, according to LSEG's rate probability app.

-For 2024, the market is now pricing in fewer than three rate cuts, down from three to four roughly two weeks ago and around seven late last year.
+Ahead of the Fed's rate setting meeting next week, the market is now pricing in fewer than three U.S. rate cuts for 2024, down from three to four roughly two weeks ago and around seven late last year.
+U.S. borrowing costs are currently in a range of 5.25% to 5.5%, more than a two-decade high.

-U.S. benchmark bond yields, which influence the cost of debt globally, held near the 4.3% level they reached on Thursday for the first time this month, following their biggest jump in three months.
+U.S. benchmark bond yields, which influence the cost of debt globally, held on Friday near the 4.3% level they reached in the previous session for the first time this month, following their biggest jump in three months.

-This move pressured tech shares, with an index of these businesses in Europe 0.5% lower in early London dealings, following a similar slump in Asia and on Wall Street.

-Traders tend to cut tech holdings when they believe these high growth businesses may find it harder to borrow money to fund expansion or because high yields on bonds make speculative equities less appealing.

-"Price pressures are looking more stubborn, with the process of disinflation taking longer than hoped," said Kyle Rodda, senior markets analyst at Capital.com.
+"Price pressures are looking more stubborn, with the process of disinflation taking longer than hoped," added Kyle Rodda, senior markets analyst at Capital.com.

-That, he added, was "raising the spectre of a potential air pocket ahead for the tech-driven rally".
+That, he added, was "raising the spectre of a potential air pocket ahead for the tech-driven rally," in U.S. and worldwide equity indices.

-Hong Kong's Hang Seng Index slid more than 2%, and South Korea's Kospi lost 1.9%.
+U.S. stock futures pointed marginally higher on Friday, however, following a 0.29% decline in the S&P 500 on Thursday that masked a big drop in chip sector shares.

+"The market is resigned to seeing no rate cuts in the first half of the year," said Eren Osman, wealth management director at Arbuthnot Latham.

 Jiji news agency reported on Thursday that the BOJ had started to make arrangements to end its negative interest rate policy at the gathering.